UM-A2SRL/AePW3-LDWG/README.md

-# AePW3 LDWG
+# AePW LDWG

-This repository stores the data associated with our publications resulting from the Third Aeroelastic Prediction Workshop (AePW3) Large Deflection Working Group (LDWG).
+This repository stores the data associated with our publications resulting from the Aeroelastic Prediction Workshop (AePW3) Large Deflection Working Group (LDWG).

 Please refer to each publications for details on how the results are obtained.